| Calendar

 year's war on Yugoslavia, all of which have been roundly criticized in the

+past by the giant neighbors.
 Jiang and Putin also issued a

 separate statement committing China and Russia to "work together in the